Primordial black hole induced gravitational waves in $f(R)$ gravity: Results

-In the right panel, we also show the SIGW signal in $R^{1+\epsilon}$ gravity for different values of the PBH mass $M_\mathrm{PBH}$, the initial PBH abundance $\Omega_\mathrm{PBH,f}$ and the $\epsilon$ parameter, superimposing as well the detection sensitivity curves of LIGO-VIRGO-KAGRA (LVK) \cite{KAGRA:2021kbb}, LISA \cite{LISA:2017pwj, Karnesis:2022vdp}, ET \cite{Maggiore:2019uih}, SKA \cite{Janssen:2014dka} and BBO \cite{Harry:2006fi} GW observatories.
-As one can see, for higher PBH masses one can probe smaller frequencies while the GW amplitude is quite high even for very small initial PBH abundances up to the level of $10^{-14}$.
-Furthermore, one may observe as well a spiky beahaviour of the SIGW signal around $f_\mathrm{peak} = \frac{k_\mathrm{c}}{2\pi}$ due to the fact that at $k = k_\mathrm{c}$ all of the three GW dominant contributions peak, in particular the large $v$ (LV) and the scalaron one.
-This makes this GW signature quite distinctive of the $f(R)$ nature of gravity compared to GR, where the SIGW signal features a smoother behaviour around its peak frequency at $k = k_\mathrm{UV}$.
+Followingly, in \Fig{fig:Omega_GW_FR}, we show the SIGW signal in $R^{1+\epsilon}$ gravity for different values of the PBH mass $M_\mathrm{PBH}$, the initial PBH abundance $\Omega_\mathrm{PBH,f}$ and the $\epsilon$ parameter, superimposing as well the detection sensitivity curves of LIGO-VIRGO-KAGRA (LVK) \cite{KAGRA:2021kbb}, LISA \cite{LISA:2017pwj, Karnesis:2022vdp}, ET \cite{Maggiore:2019uih} and BBO \cite{Harry:2006fi} GW observatories.
+For all the figures we have set $M_\mathrm{s}=10^{-5}\Mp$.
+We checked that by varying $M_\mathrm{s}$ there is no difference at the level of the spectral shape of the signal and the GW amplitude.
+Interestingly enough, for reasonable choices of our free parameters one can get a GW signal within the detection bands of GW experiments, rendering thus this signal potentially detectable in the future.

-In \Fig{fig:Omega_GW_LISA_zoom}, we study the relevant strength of the three most dominant contributions to the SIGW signal, namely the resonant one \eqref{eq:Omega_GW_res_approx}, the large $v$ (LV) one \eqref{eq:Omega_GW_LV_approx} and the scalaron one \eqref{eq:Omega_GW_scalaron_approx}.
-As one may infer from the left panel of \Fig{fig:Omega_GW_LISA_zoom}, the most dominant contribution is the large $v$ (LV) one giving rise to a linear frequency scaling on the infrared regime, i.e. $\Omega_\mathrm{GW}\propto f$ for $f\ll f_\mathrm{peak}$.
-As we approach $f_\mathrm{peak}$ the scalaron contribution becomes comparable to the LV one leading to a spiky spectral shape around $k_\mathrm{c}$.
-In the right panel of \Fig{fig:Omega_GW_LISA_zoom}, we zoom in around $k_\mathrm{c}$ in order to quantify better the relevant strength of the resonant and the scalaron contributions.
+Finally, let us see how the induced GW signal varies with the parameter $\epsilon$.
+For concreteness, we will work here with $M_\mathrm{PBH} = 10^5\mathrm{g}$ and $\Omega_\mathrm{PBH,f}=10^{-7}$ as we did also in the previous figures, focusing in the ET frequency range.
+In \Fig{fig:Omega_GW_epsilon_comparison}, we see how our GW signal varies with the parameter $\epsilon$.
+In particular, as one decreases the value of $\epsilon$ the GW amplitude is increasing taking its maximum value at $\epsilon\sim 10^{-22}$.
+Then, as we continue decrease $\epsilon$ we converge gradually to GR with the perfect convergence happening for $\epsilon\lesssim 10^{-25}$.